MARC: Multi-Label Adaptive Retrieval Contrastive Loss for Remote Sensing Images: MARC

 For any sample $t$ sharing the label intersection $y = y^{(i)} \cap y^{(t)}$, the total attraction is:

 This shows that samples with greater semantic strength exert stronger pull, while common or weakly related samples contribute less influence.

-\textbf{Complexity:} MACL introduces pair-specific weights and temperatures, resulting in $\mathcal{O}(B^2)$ computational complexity for batch size $B$.
+\textbf{Complexity:} MARC introduces pair-specific weights and temperatures, resulting in $\mathcal{O}(B^2)$ computational complexity for batch size $B$.
 Label co-occurrence statistics and overlap computations are precomputed and cached, ensuring minimal runtime overhead.
 In practice, the added computations are lightweight and do not significantly impact runtime.

-Overall, MACL transforms multi-label contrastive learning from a uniform interaction model into a fully adaptive, relationship-aware framework.
-By tailoring gradients to semantic relevance, rarity, and label overlap, MACL produces a structured embedding space that aligns with the heterogeneous nature of real-world multi-label data.
+Overall, MARC transforms multi-label contrastive learning from a uniform interaction model into a fully adaptive, relationship-aware framework.
+By tailoring gradients to semantic relevance, rarity, and label overlap, MARC produces a structured embedding space that aligns with the heterogeneous nature of real-world multi-label data.